Peter Kaufmann (Alpine guide): Climbing career (1879-1906)

 Upon numerous occasions, Peter and his father worked together guiding climbers.
-For example, on 17 August 1886, they led P. Levenson (Calverley, Leeds, West Yorkshire, England) to the summit of the Schreckhorn (13,378 ft.).
+For example, on 17 August 1886, they led E. Leveson Calverley (1864-1940; Newton Abbot, Devonshire, England) to the summit of the Schreckhorn (13,378 ft.).
 Mr. Levenson commented in Kaufmann's Führerbuch that “the snow was bad and we only reached the summit at 12:00.
 A snowstorm began at 11:30 and lasted for 24 hours, forcing us to spend the night on a narrow snow ledge on the lower arête.
 We reached the hut at 12 noon on 18 August, having been absent 34 hours.
 Kaufmann was very careful & attentive & nobly assisted his father in the descent, which was very difficult owing to the fresh snow.”

 On 3 January 1885, Peter Kaufmann married Maria Elise von Allmen from Stechelberg.
 She came to Grindelwald in 1883 at the encouragement of Pastor Gottfried Strasser because of her skills in silk-weaving (Seidenweberei).
 She had nine children with Peter, all of whom outlived her.
 The identification page of his Führerbuch describes Peter as a dark-haired man about 5’ 7’’ (173 cm) tall.
 His clients mention his great strength and stamina.
 And several compliment Peter on his ability to speak English, an important skill in attracting patrons and in communicating with climbers.
 Some clients also said that Peter was a gracious host in the mountain huts and a good cook.

 During his earliest years, Peter climbed as second guide with his father (Grabi-Peter); then, as a mature adult, he guided climbers with his brothers, including his half-brothers, Rudolf (born 1875) and Hans (1874–1930), as well as Christian Kaufmann (1872–1930).
 His Führerbuch makes it clear that he not only climbed the Wetterhorn (12,142 ft) and the Jungfrau (13,642 ft) more than a hundred times, but also made numerous ascents of the Schreckhorn, the Finsteraarhorn, and the Eiger (13,020 ft) as well as peaks in the Canadian Rockies and Selkirks.